karkhaz/tuscan/README.md

 package repository, so that packages that depend on them can install them later.

-Currently, the stages write a `build.ninja` file that describes dependency relationships between Arch Linux packages.
+The stages write a `makepkg.ninja` file that describes dependency relationships between Arch Linux packages.

 Some stages depend on other stages having been run before they themselves are run.
 Some stages also depend on +data-only containers+ having been created.
-For each experiment, these dependencies are described in the file `stages/$STA_NAME/deps.yaml`.
+For each experiment, these dependencies are described in the file `stages/$STAGE_NAME/deps.yaml`.

 Dependencies